catmaid/CATMAID/sphinx-doc/source/celeryinstall.rst

 Here we assume that there is a folder ``run`` in which log and pid files are created::

-  python manage.py celeryd --logfile run/celeryd log --pidfile run/celeryd.pid -l info
+  python manage.py celeryd --logfile run/celeryd.log --pidfile run/celeryd.pid -l info

 Or when using ``celerybeat`` as well::

-  python manage.py celeryd --logfile run/celeryd log --pidfile run/celeryd.pid -B -l info
+  python manage.py celeryd --logfile run/celeryd.log --pidfile run/celeryd.pid -B -l info

 Now this could be run in a Screen session and you can safely disconnect from the server.
 However, like said before, this won't survive a server reboot.